moebius-rex/printenv/README.md

 You will need a supported [Python](https://www.python.org/downloads/) interpreter installed on your target device before running this script.

-Installing the script is as simple as downloading a copy of the [printenv.py](https://raw.githubusercontent.com/moebius-rex/printenv/master/printenv.py) Python script and making sure that it is executable.
-Unix users can do this using `curl` and `chmod` for example, for example:
+Installing the script is as simple as downloading a copy of the [printenv.py](https://raw.githubusercontent.com/moebius-rex/printenv/master/printenv.py) script and making sure that it is executable.
+Unix users can do this using `curl` and `chmod`, for example:

 <pre>
 <span style="color:#21D18B; font-weight:bold">user@host </span><span style="color:#3B8EEA; font-weight:bold">~ $ </span>curl https://raw.githubusercontent.com/moebius-rex/printenv/master/printenv.py > printenv.py